Renaissance humanism in Northern Europe

 Renaissance humanism came much later to Germany and Northern Europe in general than to Italy, and when it did, it encountered some resistance from the scholastic theology which reigned at the universities.

 Humanism may be dated from the invention of the printing press about 1450.
 Its flourishing period began at the close of the 15th century and lasted only until about 1520, when it was absorbed by the more popular and powerful religious movement, the Reformation, as Italian humanism was superseded by the papal counter-Reformation.

+However, the Netherlands was influenced by humanism and the Renaissance until arguably roughly 1550.

 Marked features distinguished the new culture north of the Alps from the culture of the Italians.
 The university and school played a much more important part than in the South according to Catholic historians.
 The representatives of the new scholarship were teachers; even Erasmus taught in Cambridge and was on intimate terms with the professors at Basel.
 During the progress of the movement new universities sprang up, from Basel to Rostock.
 Again, in Germany, there were no princely patrons of arts and learning to be compared in intelligence and munificence to the Renaissance popes and the Medici.
 Nor was the new culture here exclusive and aristocratic.
 It sought the general spread of intelligence, and was active in the development of primary and grammar schools.
 In fact, when the currents of the Italian Renaissance began to set toward the North, a strong, independent, intellectual current was pushing down from the flourishing schools conducted by the Brethren of the Common Life.
 In the humanistic movement, the German people was far from being a slavish imitator.
 It received an impulse from the South, but made its own path.